rchillyard/Comparer/README.md

 Indeed, if you performed the same comparison on an object with Strings, the negative and positive values could be anything at all.

-Now, lets look at the functional way of doing comparisons, using this library:
+Now, lets look at the functional way of doing comparisons, using the _Comparer_ library:

     case class Date(year: Int, month: Int, day: Int)

-Note that this is just the same as a previous Date, except that we no longer need to extend _Ordering_.
+Note that this is just the same as a previous _Date_, except that we no longer need to extend _Ordering_.

     object Date {
       implicit val dateComparer: Comparer[Date] = {